 "Nobody knows how much clubs are going to lose financially in the current climate," Hunter began to Sky Sports.

 "Atleti will have received a tremendous amount of money from a quite brilliant Champions League campaign but that has been curtailed.
-They would have expected to be playing in a Champions League semi-final match this week, and they'd have been paid more money by UEFA.
+They would have expected to be playing in a Champions League semi-final match, and they'd have been paid more money by UEFA.

 "I believe they're close to €70m ahead financially because of their participation and success in the Champions League this season due to the new funding structure which is so extraordinary.